-Note that this required supporting documentation list is intended to cover the most common situations.
+This required supporting documentation list is intended to cover the most common situations.
 Individual circumstances (e.g.: if death was a result of an accident) may require additional information before a claim decision can be made.

 Beneficiary (claimant)

 1. If the policy is payable to a named beneficiary or beneficiaries: